Ali1858/mt5_lang-classification/.ipynb_checkpoints/README-checkpoint.md

 ![prediction](https://user-images.githubusercontent.com/13449847/138614500-09efd1cb-d6c2-4802-bf29-86b3365720f3.png)

-## Post-Training Observation.
+## Observation.

-1. We have observed that model is getting confused between Hindi and Urdu Language.
-The wrong prediction are most on input sentence which are written using English alphabets, not Hindi or Urdu alphabets.
+1. We have observed that model misclassify Hindi and Urdu Language.
+The wrong prediction are mostly on input sentence which are written using English alphabets, not Hindi or Urdu alphabets.
-2. Model is also getting confused between Bulgarian and Russian.
+2. Model also misclassify Bulgarian and Russian.
+The wrong predictions are possibily because both Russian and Bulgarian belong from same language family.
-3. Some labels are wrong.
-Mostly for english labels.
+3. Few sentences are incorrectly labeled as english.
 4. Some input sentences are very small and because of that wrong prediction.
 Since training dataset size is decent we can eliminated such small sentences.

 ## How to Run this notebook.